What are Semantic Technologies?

 The traditional search engine searches databases for keywords and relates them to one another as best as it can to provide relevant results based on user intent.
 The semantic search engine is a proposed search engine that will search databases for concepts and ideas, providing a more intuitive and actionable end product for search users.
 By focusing on the meaning of a sentence or a phrase, search engines can focus on finding more relevant results, avoiding issues with synonyms, misconceptions or even lack of accuracy or use of technical concepts.
 Though still in its early stages, semantic search has the potential to transform the retail industry and more in the near future.

-Find out more about how semantic technologies and digital transformation can benefit your business or organization by getting in touch with the Base22 team today!
-Reach out using the form below.
+Find out more about how semantic technologies and Digital Transformation can benefit your business or organization by getting in touch with the Base22 team today.